Mursal Garayev: Biography

-M.Garayev was a member of the Society of Veterans of the Great Patriotic War.
+Garayev was a member of the Society of Veterans of the Great Patriotic War.
 After being demobilized from the army in 1945, he was accepted as an intern at the Faculty of Surgery of the Azerbaijan Medical Institute, and in April 1946 was appointed Assistant to the Department.
 In addition to active pedagogical work, he was also interested in science and worked on his thesis.
 Completed his thesis on "Complex treatment of purulent pleurisy with long-term use of vacuum-therapy", defended in April 1953.

-Mursal Garayev has often performed with scientific articles at both national and international surgical conferences and symposiums.
+Garayev has often performed with scientific articles at both national and international surgical conferences and symposiums.
 He was the author of up to 60 scientific articles and in 1957 was elected associate professor of the Department of "Faculty Surgery" at the Azerbaijan Medical Institute.

-In order to assist the population of rural areas of Azerbaijan, M.Garayev repeatedly participated in medical brigades, in addition to his pedagogical activity in the department he served as chief surgeon of the Baku region in 1959 and chief surgeon of the Ministry of Healthcare of the Azerbaijan SSR in 1961–1964.
+In order to assist the population of rural areas of Azerbaijan, Garayev repeatedly participated in medical brigades, in addition to his pedagogical activity in the department he served as chief surgeon of the Baku region in 1959 and chief surgeon of the Ministry of Healthcare of the Azerbaijan SSR in 1961–1964.
 He was repeatedly awarded with gratitude and awards from the management of the Azerbaijan Medical Institute and the Ministry of Healthcare.

-In addition to active surgical and pedagogical activity in the clinic, M. Garayev continued his scientific activity and defended his doctoral thesis in 1971 "Treatment of portal hypertension".
+In addition to active surgical and pedagogical activity in the clinic, Garayev continued his scientific activity and defended his doctoral thesis in 1971 "Treatment of portal hypertension".
 In order to convey the wide-ranging military field surgery experience he gained during the Great Patriotic War, he was appointed Associate Professor at the Department of Traumatology, Orthopedics and Military Surgery at the Institute of Medicine on May 14, 1975.

-Dr. Garayev, with more than 5,000 surgeries, died on 26 September 1975 in Baku.
+Garayev, with more than 5,000 surgeries, died on 26 September 1975 in Baku.

 Memorial

-On November 4, 2019, the 100th anniversary of surgeon Mursal Garayev celebrated in Azerbaijan Medical University.
+On 4 November 2019, the 100th anniversary of Garayev's birth was celebrated at Azerbaijan Medical University.